Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

-As galaxies go through an episodic SFH, their sizes and metallicity distributions associated with the newly-formed stars also evolve accordingly.
-In the bottom panel of Fig.\,\ref{fig:Mgas_Zgas_single} we present the radial distribution of newly-formed stars at redshift $z$ with stellar metallicity $Z_{\ast}$ (for the example galaxy ID-601819).
+As galaxies go through an episodic SFH, their sizes and metallicity distributions associated with the newly formed stars also evolve accordingly.
+In the bottom panel of Fig.\,\ref{fig:Mgas_Zgas_single} we present the radial distribution of newly formed stars at redshift $z$ with stellar metallicity $Z_{\ast}$ (for the example galaxy ID-601819).
 The color represents the mass-weighted average distance (from the galaxy center, normalized by $R_{\mathrm{hsm}}$).
 For this 2D histogram, we only plot those pixels that contain at least three stellar particles to avoid shot noise.
 Several episodes of star formation are clearly present.

-For this example galaxy, in each star formation cycle (defined as between two adjacent SFR valleys that sandwich a SFR peak at least 0.5 dex higher than the valleys, see Section \ref{sec:method-peakvalley} for details), since $z\sim 1$, two branches of star formation exist.
+For this example galaxy, in each star formation cycle (defined as between two adjacent SFR valleys that sandwich a SFR peak at least 0.5 dex higher than the valleys, see Section \ref{sec:method_SelESFG} for details) since $z\sim 1$, two branches of star formation exist.
 One branch is related to central star formation ($\la 0.5$ kpc) in higher-metallicity gas, which can always be on.
-In the second branch, a progression in a retreating/shrinking fashion is clearly present: a newer generation of stars very often forms initially at galaxy outskirts (at a few tens of kpc) as a result of cold gas accretion, which first arrives in disks at larger radii.
-With time, as the SFR gradually goes through the peak and starts decreasing, this round of star formation progressively born out of ever more metal-enriched gas, retreats inwards to the inner $\sim 1$ kpc region.
-Finally, towards the end of this episode, the next round of cold fresh gas accretion already kicks off at the galaxy's outskirts, where new stars are born with lower metallicity.
-As a result, the intermittent pattern in the SFR is in fact more evident at galaxy outskirts (as indicated by yellowish colors), while star formation in the very central regions of galaxies (indicated by blueish colors) does not necessarily cease even at valleys of the global SFR.
+In the second branch, a progression in a retreating/shrinking fashion is clearly present: a newer generation of stars very often forms initially at galaxy outskirts (at a few tens of kiloparsecs) as a result of cold gas accretion, which first arrives in disks at larger radii.
+With time, as the SFR gradually goes through the peak and starts decreasing, this round of star formation progressively born out of ever more metal-enriched gas, retreats inward to the inner $\sim 1$ kpc region.
+Finally, toward the end of this episode, the next round of cold fresh gas accretion already kicks off at the galaxy's outskirts, where new stars are born with lower metallicity.
+As a result, the intermittent pattern in the SFR is in fact more evident at galaxy outskirts (as indicated by yellow shading), while star formation in the very central regions of galaxies (indicated by blue shading) does not necessarily cease even at valleys of the global SFR.
 This can also be seen from the top panel of Fig.\,\ref{fig:Mgas_Zgas_single}, where the episodic evolution of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ is much more significant than that of ${\rm SFR}_{\leqslant 0.5R_{\mathrm{hsm}}}$.